doronz88/pymobiledevice3/README.md

 - Launch a tunnel-server named `tunneld` to automatically detect devices and establish connections
     - Execute the following:
       ```shell
+      # if the device supports remote pairing, such as corellium instances or AppleTVs,
+      # you'll need to first pair them
+      # normal iOS devices don't require this step
+      python3 -m pymobiledevice3 remote pair

       # on windows, use a privileged shell
       sudo python3 -m pymobiledevice3 remote tunneld
       ```